icon of a person's head with a brain inside

 What is a psychiatric diagnosis?

 Some common examples of psychiatric diagnoses include depression, anxiety, and OCD.
-Getting a diagnosis is the first step towards finding an effective treatment to help you feel better.

 Learn more about